Homemade Hummingbird Food

 Put water in the pan and boil it for five minutes.
 Remove it from the stove.
 Don’t boil it too much; your goal is to just get rid of the chlorine in the water.

-After boiling, pour in granulated sugar (4 parts water for every 1 part sugar).
 Allow the sugar to melt completely.
 Let this mixture cool down.
 Put it in the feeder and wait for the birds to come.

 Warnings about Homemade Hummingbird Food

-Do not put in food coloring or artificial sweeteners in their food.
-Honey shouldn’t be mixed with the food either.
 Sugar remains the most vital component.
 Aside from the feeder, the birds can get sugar from flower nectar and tree sap.

-You also need to clean the feeder every week.
-Mix white vinegar (1 part) and water (4 parts).
-You can also use dry rice.
 Spray some of these grains with the vinegar and water.
 Scrub the feeder thoroughly.
 Wash the feeder with water.
 When it’s dry, you can put in more food.

 Sugar and Honey

 If you made a lot of homemade hummingbird food, put the rest in the fridge.
 Keep the food there until you want to use it.
-When preparing the nectar, only use white granulated sugar; other types may not be safe.
-Powdered types contain elements that contribute to fermentation.

 Brown sugar must be avoided at all costs.
 Brown sugar has iron, which can prove fatal to hummingbirds in the long term.